 Have an outlet mall within driving distance?
 Plan a trip.
 You’ll find in-season clothes at slashed prices.
 Many outlet malls give away a FREE coupon book for their stores or post coupons online.
 Learn what stores are in your mall and check online for coupons before you go.
 Most outlet stores accept coupons from their traditional counterparts.
 OshKosh B’Gosh is a popular outlet; one of its common deals is “buy 1 get 2 tops,” and that’s a great deal when you factor in the already-discounted outlet prices.

-Remember thrift shops such as Goodwill, Savers and Salvation Army.
-The merchandise rotates frequently, so one day you may find nothing, but the next day you might find a gold mine of adorable clothes.
+At Goodwill, Savers and the Salvation Army, the merchandise rotates frequently, so one day you may find nothing, but the next day you might find a gold mine of adorable clothes.
 Plus, a bonus here is that these organizations donate money to nonprofit agencies in your community to help those in need.

 If you have a Kohl’s credit card you already know about those 15%, 20% and 30% coupons cardholders receive in the mail.
 But did you know the stores accept expired Kohl’s Cash?
 It’s not something that’s advertised, but I’ve spoken to customer service in multiple stores who’ve confirmed it.
 You may want to call your Kohl’s ahead of time just to make sure.
 If so, save up your Kohl’s Cash until you get the 30% coupons and you’ll make out like a bandit.